Found 1 out of 60 records. Clear all

 Preparation

-The module starts with medieval romance and is organised chronologically.
-A good way to prepare would be to read Marie de France’s Guigemar and/or Chrétien’s Perceval: or The Story of the Grail (in Arthurian Romances).
-You could also make a start on one or both of the longer novels we will be studying in later weeks: Jane Austen’s Emma and David Lodge’s Small World.
+You could also make a start on one of the novels we will be studying in later weeks: Jane Austen’s Emma and David Lodge’s Small World.

-The theory text we will study first is Northrop Frye’s ‘The Mythos of Summer: Romance’, which can be found in the e-text of Modern Genre Theory in QM Library.
-The introduction to the anthology gives an overview of other theories we’ll study.
+We will be study theory texts alongside literary texts.
+The theory text we will study in Week 1 is Northrop Frye’s ‘The Mythos of Summer: Romance’, in my Modern Genre Theory anthologyavailable here as an e-book in QM Library.
+The introduction to the anthology discusses some of the theoretical questions we'll be exploring and would be worth reading in advance.

 Note that these costs can be often be reduced by purchasing items second-hand or borrowing them from the Library.